 This is what the TV lift looks like raised out of the cabinet:

 And here it is back inside the cabinet with our TV attached:

 By the way, you don’t have to use this lift mechanism for your TV.
 You can get the add-on component shelf and use the lift to raise just about anything like kitchen appliances, computers, etc.

 The middle drawer opens up to an extended table/desk.
-Despite cutting the cabinets a bit crooked (oops), they were super easy to make AND affordable so I’ll be sharing more on that in a later post.
+Despite cutting the cabinets a bit crooked (oops), they were super easy to make.

 After searching for the perfect drawer pulls I actually “borrowed” some from our nightstands and painted them black.